 Stablecoins are built to be stable—they are pegged to an existing asset like the Euro or the U.S. dollar.
 The logic is that by pegging the asset to an existing one, it should help stabilize value and reduce volatility.

 In contrast, consider Bitcoin: while its value has risen substantially in recent years, its price is highly volatile.
 Values have dropped to less than $6,000 per coin to more than $60,000—all within a couple of years.
-Stablecoins are designed to reduce those wild fluctuations, and allow holders to sleep at night.
+Stablecoins are designed to help investors avoid fluctuations.

 There are seemingly more and more altcoins hitting the market every day.
 Here are a few of the more common altcoins: